 Here’s an illustration of how technology enhances student learning:

 Our Preschool and Pre-K students explore their surroundings.
 When an exciting find, like a slug, is discovered, teachers can help them learn more about the little creature using the Internet.
 Students become learners together, finding out that slugs eat almost everything, even other slugs.

 Kindergarten and 1st grade students use the cameras to take pictures around campus - circles, squares, liquids, and solids.
 They record their voices telling stories, remembering to have a beginning, middle, and end.
 They use the Internet to find information and then become a teacher to their peers as they share what they learned with others.

 2nd and 3rd grade students start to make choices on when, where, and how to use technology.
 A device is available to each student in the classroom.
-Students have opportunities throughout their day to use technology where and when it is needed.
+Students have opportunities throughout their day to use technology where and when needed.
 Students use paper, pencils, books, and iPads together in a model that focuses on the best tool for the task and their learning style.